Teenage pregnancy: Antenatal care

+Economics

 The lifetime opportunity cost caused by teenage pregnancy in different countries varies, from 1% to 30% of the annual GDP, with 30% being the figure in Uganda.
 In the United States, teenage pregnancy costs taxpayers between $9.4 and $28 billion in 2016, due to factors such as foster care and lost tax revenue.
 A 2014 study estimated that an increase in economic productivity from ending teenage pregnancy in Brazil and India would be worth $3.5 billion and $7.7 billion respectively.

-Less than one third of teenage mothers receive any form of child support, vastly increasing the likelihood of turning to the government for assistance.
+Less than one-third of teenage mothers receive any form of child support, vastly increasing the likelihood of turning to the government for assistance.
 The correlation between earlier childbearing and failure to complete high school reduces career opportunities for many young women.
 One study found that, in 1988, 60% of teenage mothers were impoverished at the time of giving birth.
 A 2002 study found that nearly 50% of all adolescent mothers sought social assistance within the first five years of their child's life.

-A 1999 study of 100 teenaged mothers in the UK found that only 11% received a salary, while the remaining 89% were unemployed.
+A 1999 study of 100 teenage mothers in the UK found that only 11% received a salary, while the remaining 89% were unemployed.
 Most British teenage mothers live in poverty, with nearly half in the bottom fifth of the income distribution.

 Risk factors

 Culture

 Rates of teenage pregnancies are higher in societies where it is traditional for girls to marry young and where they are encouraged to bear children as soon as they are able.
 For example, in some sub-Saharan African countries, early pregnancy is often seen as a blessing because it is proof of the young woman's fertility.
 Countries where teenage marriages are common experience higher levels of teenage pregnancies.
-In the Indian subcontinent, early marriage and pregnancy is more common in traditional rural communities than in cities.
+In the Indian subcontinent, early marriage and pregnancy are more common in traditional rural communities than in cities.
 Many teenagers are not taught about methods of birth control and how to deal with peers who pressure them into having sex before they are ready.
-Many pregnant teenagers do not have any cognition of the central facts of sexuality.
+Many pregnant teenagers do not have any knowledge of the central facts of sexuality.

-Economic incentives also influence the decision to have children.
+Economic incentives also influences the decision to have children.
 In societies where children are set to work at an early age, it is economically attractive to have many children.

 In societies where adolescent marriage is less common, such as many developed countries, young age at first intercourse and lack of use of contraceptive methods (or their inconsistent and/or incorrect use; the use of a method with a high failure rate is also a problem) may be factors in teen pregnancy.
 Most teenage pregnancies in the developed world appear to be unplanned.
 Many Western countries have instituted sex education programs, the main objective of which is to reduce unplanned pregnancies and STIs.
 Countries with low levels of teenagers giving birth accept sexual relationships among teenagers and provide comprehensive and balanced information about sexuality.

 Teenage pregnancies are common among Romani people because they marry earlier.